 Spring pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Spring is low; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass at low levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Spring is medium; grass is medium; ragweed is low.
+Tomorrow (17 July 2026) levels are similar - ragweed remains low, grass declining.
+Over the following five days grass and ragweed will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app